Skip to content

 The muzzle imprint is a distinctive associated finding in hard-contact wounds.
 The muzzle face (front ring of the barrel) is pressed against the skin and leaves a patterned contusion or abrasion in the shape of the muzzle opening.
 In revolvers this may include the characteristic semi-circular imprint of the cylinder face gap.
 Muzzle imprints may be subtle and require careful oblique-light examination or UV illumination to document.
 AIIMS New Delhi and the Madras Medical College forensic medicine departments now include UV fluorescence photography of contact wounds in their standard post-mortem imaging protocol.

 The suicide versus homicide distinction at contact range considers three converging lines of evidence: the hand dominance of the decedent relative to the wound location (a right-handed person with a contact wound at the right temple is anatomically consistent with self-infliction; left temporal contact in a right-handed decedent is not), the residue distribution on the decedent's hands (CFSL and the FBI's GSR analysis protocol both require hand swabs in all firearm deaths), and the presence or absence of a defensive wound on the non-trigger hand.
-In the Sanjay Dutt firearms recovery case (Mumbai, 1993), the forensic analysis of a firearm attributed to the accused required correlation of the weapon's muzzle geometry with wound patterns on recovered victims, a process that drew on the same contact-wound morphology analysis used in the JJ Hospital post-mortems.
+In the Sanjay Dutt firearms recovery case (Mumbai, 1993), forensic ballistics analysis confirmed that the AK-56 rifle attributed to the accused had been fired prior to its receipt in the laboratory; the case concerned illegal possession under the Arms Act and TADA, not wound-pattern analysis on recovered victims.

 In the US, the National Association of Medical Examiners (NAME) standards for forensic investigation of gunshot deaths require that all contact wounds be documented with the muzzle-imprint photograph before any wound probing, and that the autopsy report specify whether the wound location and wound track direction are consistent or inconsistent with self-infliction, given the decedent's limb reach and handedness.

-Wound documentation standards are not merely technical preferences.
-The courtroom consequence of inadequate documentation, demonstrated repeatedly in adversarial proceedings, has driven progressive alignment across forensic institutes globally.
+Wound documentation standards carry direct courtroom consequences.
+Inadequate documentation, demonstrated repeatedly in adversarial proceedings, has driven progressive alignment across forensic institutes globally.

 In India, the AIIMS New Delhi forensic-medicine department's post-mortem protocol, updated to align with DiMaio's recommendations after the 2002 review of CFSL guidelines, requires: digital photography with scale before and after cleaning; abrasion collar quadrant measurements; full-body radiograph; flexible-probe wound tracking with photographic documentation; and recovery of all projectile material with non-ferrous instruments.
 The Supreme Court in State of Rajasthan v.
-Teja Ram (1999) noted that incomplete wound documentation in lower-court post-mortem reports had contributed to ambiguity in the expert testimony, and cited this as a basis for ordering revision of post-mortem report formats.
+Teja Ram (1999) addressed a double murder committed with axes and lathis; incomplete documentation of injuries contributed to ambiguity in the expert testimony, and the case is cited in Indian forensic medicine literature for the importance of thorough injury documentation in post-mortem reports.

 In the United States, the AFMES (Armed Forces Medical Examiner System) protocol, which covers all military death investigations, is the most technically rigorous standardised gunshot-wound documentation protocol in US practice.
 It follows DiMaio's classification scheme precisely and requires range estimation using stippling-range test-firing from the specific weapon and ammunition combination when available.
 US state Medical Examiner offices follow NAME standards, which cross-reference DiMaio and require that range estimation testimony be supported by written documentation of the testing or reference basis for any range estimate.